 Carrying waste out.
 Visitor use is often high and soils sparse in alpine, canyon and desert areas.
-Recreation managers trying to protect human health and water sources employ a spectrum of toilet designs and approaches to managing human waste-even airlifting waste with helicopters.
-One option is to carry and use a homemade container such as a "poop tube" or a commercial device designed for transporting human waste.
+In some parts of the world, recreation managers try to protect human health and water sources by employing a spectrum of toilet designs and approaches to managing human waste-even airlifting waste with helicopters.
+An option of the future, is to carry and use a homemade container such as a "poop tube" or a commercial device such as waste alleviation and gelling product (eg WAGTM bag) designed for transporting human waste.
 Dispose of the contents in pit toilets or according to package instructions.
 Local land managers may recommend other appropriate disposal techniques.